mrochon/ClaimsEncryption/README.md

 You can clone the provided code and deploy it into your own Azure subscription and B2C tenant.

-I have published the REST functions as a multi-tenant AAD application so you should be able to consent it into your B2C tenant using the following OAuth2 request:
+I have published the REST functions as a multi-tenant AAD application so you should be able to consent it into your B2C tenant. enter the following request into a browser:

     https://login.microsoftonline.com/<your B2C tenant>.onmicrosoft.com/oauth2/v2.0/authorize?client_id=a4938349-59ca-4238-b70d-1549ed19292d&response_type=code&response_mode=form_post&state=dummy&nonce=dummy&scope=openid